yangshuluo/test/readme.txt

-The local Git repository is located on disk D in Gitrespositon
+The local Git repository is located on disk D in Gitrespositon.